Fuzion: Resolving damage

 Melee weapons sometimes have a Minimum Strength value.
 This is an optional rule to add more realism.
 A character must possess the listed minimum level of STR to fully inflict the weapon's damage.
 For every point of STR under the minimum, the weapon does one less die of damage.
 For example: A Battleaxe has a DC 5 and a Minimum STR of 5.
-A character with an STR 3, that uses the Battleaxe, suffers a -2 penalty to his Attack roll.
+A character with an STR 3, that uses the Battleaxe, suffers a −2 penalty to his Attack roll.
 It will also only inflict DC 3 of damage because the character's STR is 2 less than the minimum of 5.
-The character also suffers a -2 penalty to any Reflex checks and Reflex-based Skill checks when wielding the weapon.
+The character also suffers a −2 penalty to any Reflex checks and Reflex-based Skill checks when wielding the weapon.

 For unarmed physical damage, a character deals 1 DC of punching damage per level of STR Stat, that is, a character with STR 3 does 3 DC of damage.
 Kicking adds an additional DC, that is, with a STR of 3, a character deals 4 DC of damage with a kick.

 Some Fuzion campaigns offer an optional Hit Location Chart where 3d6 is rolled to determine which part of the body is hit by an attack.
 Depending on the location, the damage may be modified.
 For instance, if damage is applied to the head, the damage taken is doubled.
 If a hand is struck, the damage is halved.
-Using Hit Locations allows Called Shots with a -4 penalty to an attack roll to strike a specific area.
+Using Hit Locations allows Called Shots with a −4 penalty to an attack roll to strike a specific area.

 Rewards

-After a good game of Fuzion, Referees can reward characters with more Option Points, (or Award Points), which they can use to improve skills, and convert to money to buy more equipment.
-Enough OPs that are saved up can later allow a player to raise a Stat or two, and maybe buy a Talent or Perk, however the price for future ability upgrades becomes costly and keeps characters from becoming too powerful, too quickly.
+After a good game of Fuzion, Referees can reward characters with more Option Points (or Award Points), which they can use to improve skills, and convert to money to buy more equipment.
+Enough OPs that are saved up can later allow a player to raise a Stat or two, and maybe buy a Talent or Perk, but the price for future ability upgrades becomes costly and keeps characters from becoming too powerful, too quickly.
 For example, to raise a skill from 4 to 5 costs a number of Option Points per point of the skill's next level.
 In this case, 5 option points.
 To raise it again to 6, costs 6 more points.
 To raise a primary stat costs 5 option points per level starting with the first.
-For example, to raise a stat from 4 to 5 costs 25 option points (5x5).
-Again to 6 would cost 30 more points (5x6).
+For example, to raise a stat from 4 to 5 costs 25 option points (5×5).
+Again to 6 would cost 30 more points (5×6).